Make Rudolph Treat Cups

 - Ask your child to paint the outside of the cup with brown paint.
 Make sure he applies a thin enough layer so that paint doesn’t drip down the sides of the cup.
 Turn it upside down and let it dry for about an hour.

 - Have your child apply a second coat of paint if the first coat didn’t cover the cup completely.
-Let it dry upside down again.
+Once again, turn it upside down and let dry.

 - Let your child glue the pom-pom nose and googly eyes onto the cup and set it down on its side so that the nose and eyes don’t slide out of place while they dry.
 Nestle the cup in between two books to prevent it from rolling.

-- Once those pieces are dry, ask your child to bend the chenille stem into an arch shape that fits inside the cup.
+- Once those pieces are dry, ask your child to bend the pipe cleaner into an arch shape that fits inside the cup.
 Have him tape both ends inside the cup, leaving several inches of the arch exposed as a handle.

-- Cut the remaining chenille stems into 4-5” segments.
+- Cut the remaining pipe cleaners into segments of about 4–5 inches.
 Simply wrap one piece around the other and twist to secure them so that the ends stick out like antlers.
 There really is no right or wrong way to do this, so let your child twist them together however he wants.
 Just make sure that the antlers rest on the rim of the cup so that the handle is unobstructed by them.

 - Dress the reindeer up by threading Stretch Magic through two bells, tying it around one of the antlers and tying several knots before trimming it.
 Repeat with the remaining two bells and tie them to the second antler.